 Now we give an example illustrating our main result in this section.

-\begin{example} We first recall the standard construction of $(d+2)$-angulated categories given by Gei{\ss}-Keller-Oppermann \cite[Theorem 1]{gko}.
-Let $\C$ be a triangulated category and $\mathcal{T}$ an $d$-cluster tilting subcategory which is closed under $\Sigma^{d}$, where $\Sigma$ is the shift functor of $\C$.
-Then $(\mathcal{T},\Sigma^{d},\Theta)$ is an $(d+2)$-angulated category, where $\Theta$ is the class of all sequences
+\begin{example} We first recall the standard construction of $(d+2)$-angulated categories given by Geiss-Keller-Oppermann \cite[Theorem 1]{gko}.
+Let $\C$ be a triangulated category and $\mathcal{T}$ a $d$-cluster tilting subcategory which is closed under $\Sigma^{d}$, where $\Sigma$ is the shift functor of $\C$.
+Then $(\mathcal{T},\Sigma^{d},\Theta)$ is a $(d+2)$-angulated category, where $\Theta$ is the class of all sequences

 such that there exists a diagram